kynanvwright/rule-post/README.md

 - Should the email digest delete entries rather than marking them as processed?
 - Switch childrenSection streams to providers to avoid reload on log-in?
 - Check cloud functions and delete ones that aren't in use
-- the enquiryNumber counter doesn't do well when enquiries are deleted
+- the enquiryNumber on unpublished enquiries can be wrong if a draft gets deleted

 ## Other Notes
 - Check how it looks on various devices